5ecret5tar/valet-android.code-challenge/README.md

 <img title="Click to enlarge..." src="img/mock.png" width="256px"/>

 ### Deliverable
-Preferable a link to a git repo hosted on github (alternatively a zip file of the Android Studio project).
+Preferable a link to a git repo hosted on github (alternatively a zip file of the Android Studio project, _including_ the git history).